jlssmt/ioBroker.gym-tracker/README.md

 ## gym-tracker adapter for ioBroker

-This adapter loads the current capacity utilization of fitness studios of different studio companys into the ioBroker.
+This adapter loads the current capacity utilization of fitness studios of different companies into  ioBroker.

-This way the workload can be integrated into iobroker VIS.
+This way the utilization can be f.e. integrated into iobroker VIS or send to your phone by telegram.

 ## Changelog
 <!--